Create a Website Account - Manage notification subscriptions, save form progress and more.

 LOCKING FIRE DEPARTMENT CONNECTION CAPS (FDC) –

-The Knox Locking Fire Department Connection Caps (FDC Caps) are designed to protect fire department connections (FDCs), keeping pipes clean of debris to ensure the delivery of high-pressure water flow to fire sprinkler systems, protect from damaged threads, and theft of FDC components.
+The Knox Locking Fire Department Connection Caps (FDC Caps) are designed to protect FDCs, keeping pipes clean of debris to ensure the delivery of high-pressure water flow to fire sprinkler systems, protect from damaged threads, and theft of FDC components.

 International Fire Code Section 901.6 Fire detection, alarm and extinguishing systems shall be maintained in an operative condition at all times.